 If you need the flexibility to attend school without disrupting your work, travel, military or family commitments, an online degree program may be a good fit for you.
 Unlike a traditional classroom, studying online with an internet-connected device allows you to control what, where, when and how you learn.

 In terms of rigor and content, interactive online programs at CTU offer curricula that meet the standards set by its regional accrediting body, the Higher Learning Commission (www.hlcommission.org).
 This option has the added benefit of the mobility of a virtual classroom that doesn’t require you to conform to a rigid schedule at a set location.
 This can make pursuing your education fit more easily into a busy life.
 For instance, you might spend your work lunch hour responding to online discussions or participate in a live chat lecture with your instructor while you wait for your son to finish soccer practice.

 - Accelerated Programs

-There are several key factors that can shorten or extend the time it takes to complete your Bachelor’s degree; including:
+There are several key factors that can shorten or extend the time it takes to complete your bachelor’s degree, including:

-- Fast Track™2: You may also be elgiable for CTU’s Fast Track (www.coloradotech.edu/fasttrack), challenge exams that allow you to earn credit for what you already know.
-For example, a student who transfers credit earned from an associate degree can reduce the time to earn a bachelor’s degree by a year or more.
+- CTU Fast Track™: You may also be eligible for CTU Fast Track™, challenge exams that allow you to earn credit by demonstrating what you already know.

 If you have questions along the way, we’re here to help.
 Call or visit us online to learn more.